RomanLut/hx_espnow_rc/README.md

 # Wifi channel setting

 Wifi channel is global setting for ESP.
-If you need to start AP for your needs, initializese it after HXRC*::Inint( config ) on the same wifi channel:
+If you need to start AP for your needs, initialiese it after HXRC*::Inint( config ) on the same wifi channel:

 WiFi.softAP("ssid", "password", config.wifi_channel );